plexswap/Plexswap-Docs/products/crop-silos/other-silos/README.md

 **Manual WAYA** doesn’t automatically compound like Auto WAYA.
 You’ll need to harvest and compound your earnings manually.

-Other Gaya Pools let you stake your WAYA to earn dozens of other cool tokens.
+Other Crop Silos let you stake your WAYA to earn dozens of other cool tokens.
 Make sure you check them out.

 ***